Do some products contain fetal parts? The short gruesome answer: Yes.

 3. Vaccines and Medicine

-The Vaccine Card at the Sound Choice Pharmaceutical Institute (SCPI) website lists over 21 vaccines and medical products that contain aborted fetal cell lines.
+The Vaccine Chart at the Sound Choice Pharmaceutical Institute (SCPI) website lists over 21 vaccines and medical products that contain aborted fetal cell lines.
 The Card is updated yearly, and also lists ethical vaccine alternatives when there are any.
 The morality of using these vaccines is a complicated issue; see this article for more detailed information.

 SCPI is a biomedical research organization headed by Theresa Deisher, who has a PhD in Molecular and Cellular Physiology from Stanford and 23 patents in the field to her name.
 Dr. Deisher, the first person to identify and patent stem cells from the adult heart, has an insiders understanding of genetic engineering having worked in the industry leaders such as Amgen, Genetech, and Repligen.3